 You should be concerned and should contact the hospital immediately if you see any of the following at the surgical site:

-What should I do if my cat is licking its wound or chewing the stitches?
+What should I do if my cat is licking the wound or chewing the stitches?

 "It is a misconception that cat's saliva is somehow antibacterial or will promote healing of a wound."